todc/todc-bootstrap/CONTRIBUTING.md

    latest `master` or development branch in the repository.

-3. **Isolate the problem** &mdash; ideally create a [reduced test case](http://css-tricks.com/6263-reduced-test-cases/) and a live example.
+3. **Isolate the problem** &mdash; ideally create a [reduced test case](https://css-tricks.com/reduced-test-cases/) and a live example.
+   [This JS Bin](http://jsbin.com/lefey/1/edit?html,output) is a helpful template.

 A good bug report shouldn't leave others needing to chase you up for more